elastic/apm-nodejs-http-client/docs/internals/client-streams.md

 Both the http and https modules in Node.js provide a low level streamable interfaces for making HTTP requests.
-The request object returned by this call to request is a stream object.
+The request object returned by this call to `_transport.request` is a stream object.

 Next, the listener function [will pipe](https://nodejs.org/api/stream.html#stream_readable_pipe_destination_options) the data from the zlib stream to the req stream.
 This means the compressed data that the zlib stream is writing will be written to the req stream.
-In other words -- the compressed data coming out of the zlib stream will be sent to the APM Server.
+In other words --- the compressed data coming out of the zlib stream will be sent to the APM Server.

 Pump vs. Pipe